-The revolutionary ended up on an Irish stamp thanks to his chance meeting with a 16-year-old barman in a County Clare hotel in 1962.
+The revolutionary, executed today in 1967, ended up on an Irish stamp thanks to his chance meeting with a 16-year-old barman in a County Clare hotel in 1962.
 John McEntee talks to that barman, creator of the iconic poster, to celebrate St Patrick’s Day

 Eyebrows were raised in October 2017, when the Irish government issued a one euro postage stamp bearing the image of Che Guevara.

 It marked the 50th anniversary of Che’s violent death in Bolivia.
 What on earth did the charismatic, brutal, guerrilla have to do with the Emerald Isle?

 The stamp’s appearance attracted complaints from vociferous Cuban Americans exiled in Miami.
 They view the bearded revolutionary as Fidel Castro’s wicked accomplice.
 Even Castro dumped Che after overthrowing Fulgencio Batista, the Cuban dictator deposed in the 1959 revolution.

 What the Cuban exiles may not have known was that Che remains an honorary Irishman.
 His real surname was Lynch: in the 18th century, his great-great-great-great grandfather, Patrick Lynch, came from Galway to Argentina, where he became a big landowner.
 After Guevara was killed by Bolivian special forces in 1967, his father, Ernesto Guevara Lynch, said, ‘The first thing to note is that, in my son’s veins, flowed the blood of Irish rebels.’

 The iconic red and black poster of Guevara, which adorned a million bedsits in the Sixties and Seventies, is even more Irish.
 It was created by Irish artist Jim FitzPatrick, now 71.

 FitzPatrick, best known for his Thin Lizzy and Sinead O’Connor album covers, made the image in 1968, the year after Che’s death.